Human Rights Officer

-The United Nations Convention on the Rights of Persons with Disabilities (UN CRPD) is an international human rights treaty adopted in 2006 that reaffirms that all persons with disabilities must enjoy all human rights and fundamental freedoms.
+The United Nations Convention on the Rights of Persons with Disabilities (CRPD) is an international human rights treaty adopted in 2006 that reaffirms that all persons with disabilities must enjoy all human rights and fundamental freedoms.

 It clarifies that all persons with disabilities have the right to participate in civil, political, economic, social and cultural life of the community.